dadatuputi/bitwarden_gcloud/README.md

 Bitwarden installation optimized for Google Cloud's 'always free' f1-micro compute instance

+> _Note: if you follow these instructions the end product is a self-hosted instance of Bitwarden running in the cloud and will be free **unless** you exceed the 1GB egress per month or have egress to China or Australia.
+I talk about best practices to help avoid China/AUS egress, but there's a chance you can get charges from that so please keep that in mind._

 This is a quick-start guide.
 Read about this project in more detail [here](https://bradford.la/2020/self-host-bitwarden-on-google-cloud).

 ---